Pi(e) Is Not Protected By Copyright Laws

 Copyright Protection and Pi(e)

 Similar to ideas, facts or factual information, history and numbers are not protected by copyright.
-Pi (3.141592653589793238…) and pie that you eat are not protected by copyright.
+Pi (the number 3.141592653589793238…) and pie that you eat are both not protected by copyright.
 The ingredients in a recipe are not protected by copyright, however the words used in the instructions on how to make the pie are protected by copyright.
 Anyone can make the pie, or take a photograph of the pie that they make.
+(The photograph will be protected by copyright.)

 What Does Copyright Protect?